STRIDES/NIHCloudLabAzure/tutorials/README.md

 •	Any PyTorch Lightning model, via a bring-your-own-model setup.
 This project exists in a separate GitHub repository available to [here](https://github.com/microsoft/InnerEye-DeepLearning).

+Azure Machine Learning
+Azure Machine Learning provides a cloud service for accelerating and managing the machine learning project lifecycle.
+You can use it to train and deploy models, and manage MLOps.
+One of the use cases for Azure Machine Learning is medical imaging.
+You can use it to analyze medical images and extract insights from them.
+A separate [repository](https://github.com/Azure/medical-imaging) exists to provide demonstration use-cases and Python notebooks for researchers to explore Azure Machine Learning functionality

 ## **RNAseq** <a name="rna"></a>
 RNAseq is a technique for quantifying gene levels of gene expression across the genome.
 **Update how to run on Azure**